 The special issue centres on three major themes: theoretical engagements of gender/sexuality and the tropics; reimaginations and rearticulations of notions of gender and sexuality from and through the tropics; and practical demonstrations from various disciplines of the possibility of queer tropics.

 We accept writings in conventional genres (the scholarly and the creative) and especially encourage hybrid genres, that is, works that attempt to queer the notion of writing itself.
 As such, we also seek submissions engaging material elements—photographs, videos, art, music, theatre, cinema.

-The Special Issue invites a wide range of articles and creative works from researchers who engage with the tropical regions of the world.
-These include: tropical Africa, the Caribbean, Latin America, the Indian Ocean Islands, South Asia, East Asia, Southeast Asia, the tropical north of Australia, Papua and the Pacific Ocean Islands, Hawai’i and the American South.
+This CFP is open to interdisciplinary and transdisciplinary intertwinings, as well as new perspectives on established disciplinary approaches.
+It invites papers that consider Queering the Tropics through science and literatures, histories and futures, realities and fictions, mythologies and technologies, and knowledges and practices.
+It invites a wide range of articles and creative works from researchers who engage with the tropical regions of the world: tropical Africa, the Caribbean, Latin America, the Indian Ocean Islands, South Asia, East Asia, Southeast Asia, the tropical north of Australia, Papua and the Pacific Ocean Islands, Hawai’i, and the American South.

-eTropic: electronic journal of studies in the tropics publishes new research from Arts, Humanities, Social Sciences and allied fields on the variety and interrelatedness of nature, culture, and society in the Tropics.
-ISSN:1448-2940, free open access; indexed in Scopus, Google Scholar, Ulrich's, DOAJ; archived in Pandora, Sherpa/Romeo; uses DOIs and Crossref, ranked Scimago Q2.
+eTropic: electronic journal of studies in the Tropics publishes new research from Arts, Humanities, Social Sciences and allied fields on the variety and interrelatedness of nature, culture, and society in the Tropics.
+ISSN:1448-2940, free open access; indexed in Scopus, Google Scholar, Ulrich's, DOAJ; archived in Pandora, Sherpa/Romeo; uses DOIs and Crossref; ranked Scimago Q1.